 Database of Antimicrobial Activity and Structure of Peptides (DBAASP) is the manually-curated database.
-It has been developed to provide the information and analytical resources to the scientific community in order to develop antimicrobial compounds with the high therapeutic index.
+It has been developed to provide the scientific community with the information and analytical resources for designing antimicrobial compounds with a high therapeutic index.

-Antimicrobial peptides (AMP) represent ancient defense molecules which are widespread in all forms of life, from multi-cellular organisms to bacterial cell.
-In many cases, their primary role is in the killing of invading pathogenic organisms (bacteria, fungi, some parasites and viruses).
-Recent studies show that some AMPs are active against pathogens that are resistant to conventional antibiotics.
-Hence, AMPs are widely used in medicine, food preservation and agriculture.
+Antimicrobial peptides (AMP) represent ancient defense molecules widespread in all life forms, from multicellular organisms to bacterial cells, that play a primary role in killing invading pathogens such as bacteria, fungi, parasites, and viruses.
+Recent studies show that some AMPs are active against pathogens resistant to conventional antibiotics.
+Hence, AMPs are used widely in medicine, food preservation, and agriculture.

-DBAASP provide users with information on detailed structure (chemical, 3D) and activity for those peptides, for which antimicrobial activity against particular target species have been evaluated experimentally.
-The database contains information on ribosomal, non-ribosomal and synthetic peptides that show antimicrobial activity as Monomers, Dimers and Multi-Peptides.
+DBAASP provides users with information on the detailed structure (chemical, 3D) and antimicrobial activity of peptides against particular target species.
+The database contains information on ribosomal, non-ribosomal, and synthetic peptides that show antimicrobial activity as Monomers, Multimers, and Multi-Peptides.

 Benefits and Features

-DBAASP is the depository of the necessary information for structure / activity study.
+DBAASP is the depository for the necessary information for structure-activity relationship study.

-Prediction service allows to reveal the existence of antimicrobial activity for the queried peptides based on amino acid sequence information only.
-The tools providing prediction with the high accuracy allow to conduct task-oriented design of the new antibiotics and consequently diminish costs of production.
+Prediction service allows revealing whether the queried peptides have antimicrobial potential based on their amino acid sequence information only.
+The tools help to create the task-oriented design of the new antibiotics with high accuracy of prediction and consequently reduce production costs.

-DBAASP offers users search by particular target species and measure of activity and is presenting search results in the form of the ranking list of activity values.
+DBAASP offers users to search for activities of peptides by particular target species and obtain the search results as the ranking list of activity values.

-DBAASP allow to form the positive (AMP) and negative (non-AMP) experimentally validated sets of peptides against particular target species.
-Consequently DBAASP provides the development of the machine-learning based prediction tool and the effective method of the design of antibiotics.
+DBAASP allows forming of experimentally validated positive (AMP) or negative (non-AMP) sets of peptides against particular target species.
+Consequently, DBAASP provides a machine-learning-based prediction tool and an effective method for designing new antibiotics.